 - to send communications relating to the management of Library services (the legal basis for the processing lies in the contract and the relevant law);

-- to allow the sending of suggestions and complaints (the legal basis for the processing lies in the contract and the relevant law);
+- to allow the sending of suggestions, complaints and reports (the legal basis for the processing lies in the contract and the relevant law);

 - to allow the request of books and journals (the legal basis for the processing lies in the contract and the relevant law);

-- to assist the user in the use of services through the possibility to formulate requests for assistance, purchase, research for monographs, periodicals (the legal basis for the processing lies in the contract and the relevant law);
+- to assist the user in providing inclusion services (the legal basis for the processing lies in the contract and the relevant law);

 - to book Library terminals for Library services (the legal basis for the processing lies in the contract and the relevant law).